intel/nauta/docs/user-guide/actions/getting_started.md

 ### Viewing Experiment Logs

-Use the following command to view the experiment log.
+To view the experiment log, execute the following command.

 **Syntax**: `nctl experiment logs [options] EXPERIMENT_NAME`

-Enter this command:
+Execute this command:

 `$ nctl experiment logs mnist-tb`

-A log displays as follows.
-The result below is an example only.
+As shown below, a log displays the example results.

  ![Image](images/experiment_log.png)

 ## Adding Experiment Metrics: Optional

-Experiments launched in Nauta can output additional kinds of metrics using the publish function from the experiment metrics API.
-To see an example of metrics published with the single experiment executed in the above example, enter this command:
+Experiments launched in Nauta can output additional kinds of metrics using the _publish function_ from the experiment metrics API.
+To see an example of metrics published with the single experiment executed in the above example, execute the following command:

 `$ nctl experiment list`